-2. Acquire a common vocabulary useful for synthetic biology (e.g. standard part, chassis, etc.).
+2. Acquisition of the common vocabulary essential for synthetic biology (e.g. standard part, chassis, etc.).

-3. Identify main current focus and hesitations concerning scientific, ethical and regulatory aspects.
+3. Description of the main current focus and concerns regarding scientific, ethical and regulatory aspects.

-4. The prospects of combining biology to engineer and/or technology.
+4. Knowledge of the prospects of combining biology with engineering and technology.

-5. Broad insights on coherent knowledge based on interdisciplinary research.
+5. Broad insight and coherent knowledge on interdisciplinary research.

-6. Knowledge of the most recent published literature in the field and insight into ongoing research.
+6. Familiarization with the most recent published literature in the field and insight into ongoing research.

-1. Understand foundational tools applied to the engineering of biology.
+1. Understand how fundamental tools can be applied to the engineering of biology.

-2. Identify aspects of biotechnology that inhibit and enable the faster, reliable programming of natural systems.
+2. Identify aspects of biotechnology that faciltate or prevent the faster, reliable programming of natural systems.

-3. Comprehend current and future applications for synthetic biology.
+3. Understand current and future applications of synthetic biology.

-4. Apply fundamental laboratory approaches for engineering biology.
+4. Apply fundamental laboratory approaches into engineering biology.

-1. Able to discuss the issues of public concerns and ethical dilemmas and the potential solutions offered by synthetic biology.
+2. Ability to discuss the public concerns and ethical dilemmas and the potential solutions offered by synthetic biology.